 The UK currently permits VAT grouping but not "establishment only" VAT grouping.
 Under the UK's VAT grouping rules, where a foreign company is eligible to join a UK VAT group registration and does so, all of that company's activities are then subsumed within the UK VAT group registration, rather than solely the activities of that company's UK branch.
-Whether the UK should move to "establishment only" grouping in line with much of the EU was recently considered, together with other aspects of the VAT grouping rules, but following feedback from stakeholders the Government decided not to proceed with any changes at present.
+Whether the UK should move to "establishment only" grouping in line with much of the EU is currently under review, however, together with other aspects of the VAT grouping rules.
 Please also see question 4.4 below.

-2.6 Are there any other noteworthy transaction taxes or indirect taxes that are payable by companies?
+2.6 Are there any other transaction taxes payable by companies?